 - Realize they are non-judgmentally accepted in our UU communities, and that it is a safe place for them to be themselves.

 The Coming of Age program is a powerful experience for the youth, and is also a time of transition for the teen’s parents and family life.
-Parental involvement is essential and we encourage parent/guardian participation at a monthly parent workshop.
-Please pay special attention to the events on the COAcalendar, where parents and youth attend together, they are listed in BOLD.
+Parental involvement is essential and we look forward to parent/guardian participation at important points along the year.

 Coming of Age youth meet twice a month, generally the first and second Sundays.
 Mentors for each youth will join on the first Sunday, and each meeting will be led by our youth coordinator and another experienced adult facilitator.

 The Coming of Age program also includes two retreats, discussions about the “big questions” in life, writing credo statements, playing games, getting to know one another, and lots of laughter!
 The program culminates with a final celebration and community recognition on Youth Sunday in May.
 This is a fee-based program ($200 for the year) and scholarships are available.